History of Vóden

 At the same time, she discovered traditional music through dancing and learning to play the fiddle.
 Moved by its unifying and popular character, she spent two years learning the traditional Vendée repertoire from Maxime Chevrier - by oral transmission - and frequented dance classes and folk dances in order to link music, rhythm and movement.

-Today, she is committed to perfecting her style and training in Swedish dance and dance music repertoires, particularly through the teaching of the accordion player Martin Coudroy and - online- that of Swedish violinist Mia Marine.
+Today, she is committed to perfecting her style and training in dance music repertoires of sweden.
+To this end, she has been taught by accordionist Martin Coudroy during a 10-day one-to-one course and - at a distance - by Swedish violinist Mia Marine.

 Keenly aware of the traditional music of the Balkans, she has taken part in various master classes led by Henri Agnel, Efrén López, Isabelle Courroy, Kelly Thoma and Emmanuel Frin, studying the rhythms, scales, ornamentation and style of the repertoires of Turkey, Greece, Crete and Bulgaria.
 She was one of the musicians on stage during the concert by Kelly Thoma and her guests at the Eurofonik 2023 festival.

-She has practised Turkish singing with Veka Aller and through classes led by Eléonore Fourniau, and has been introduced to Swedish singing with the Kongero vocal ensemble and the singer Anna Wikénius.
+She has practised Turkish singing with Veka Aller and through classes led by Eléonore Fourniau, and has been introduced to Swedish singing with the Kongero vocal ensemble and the swedish singer Anna Wikénius.
+She has also benefited from the teaching of Emmanuel Pesnot as part of the polyphonic quintet Vilaine of 2020 and 2024.

 David Sévérac grew up at the foot of the Montagne Noire, in the Tarn region of France, and began her musical journey at the age of 8, studying the piano.